Speak Now, Speak Life

 · UNOS.org

-Below you will find a series of writing prompts, facts and illustrations of the precious Gift of Life.
-These are suggested prompts for your inspiration.
-You can take inspiration from one, three or all.
+Below you will find a series of writing prompts, facts, and illustrations of the precious Gift of Life.
+These are suggested prompts to inspire you.
+You can take inspiration from one, three, or all.
 You may choose to do your own research.
-Whatever donation story you choose to share at Speak Now, Speak Life is yours to create, to help make a positive impact for the lifesaving mission of organ, eye and tissue donation in our community.
+Whatever donation story you choose to share at Speak Now, Speak Life, it is yours to create and help make a positive impact for the lifesaving mission of organ, eye, and tissue donation in our community.

 What is the Gift of Life?

-Life made possible by an organ, eye and tissue donor.
-There is no greater gift to humanity than the Gift of Life through organ, eye and tissue donation.
+Life made possible by an organ, eye, and tissue donor.
+There is no greater gift to humanity than the Gift of Life through organ, eye, and tissue donation.
 Through this final act of generosity, many people with life-threatening illnesses have hope of a second chance at life.
 One donor can save up to eight lives.
-The organ donation process may include the recovery of vital organs like the heart, liver, pancreas, kidneys, and lungs.
-A gift of corneas can give two individuals sight and the donation of tissue can provide healing and mobility to 75 more.
+The organ donation process may include recovering vital organs such as the heart, liver, pancreas, kidneys, and lungs.
+A gift of corneas can give sight to two individuals, and the donation of tissue can provide healing and mobility to 75 more.
 Watch the complete process here.

 Overcoming Fear to Register